 Comparing Selling Plants To Other Products

 But with a nursery, if a customer searches “top 5 plants for summer 2017″, every plant that is recommended is a plant that you can stock and likely do stock.
 A nursery cannot be excluded from stocking a certain variety of strawberries or lavender.
-So, the deciding factor is which nursery can get in front of a customer’s eyes first, and at a responsible price.
+So, the deciding factor is which nursery can get in front of a customer’s eyes first, and at a reasonable price.
 For this reason, a properly designed website that provides the greatest visibility in search results can be a great way to boost sales.

 Its for this reason that the following 5 tips on what every nursery website should have are so powerful and effective; because they are designed to maximise visibility in search results and to deliver a better experience to the customers than your competitors.